rpianezza/Human-TE/ric_documentation/4_HGDP_Geographic-details.md

-Analyzing the TEs with the highest relative difference between their minimum and maximum abundance estimate
+Geographic distribution by population for the most interesting TEs
 ================

-This is the third script written by me, Riccardo.
+This is the fourth script written by me, Riccardo.
 This script works with the version of the HGDP dataset created in Script 2 by Florian.
 We perform all analyses separately for males and females, as we established that there are significant differences between the sexes in Script 5 from Florian.